 On the outsole you’ll find the AHAR rubber outsole providing good grip and traction on the variety of surfaces, as well as the Guidance Line Technology, which is a vertical flex groove, decoupling the tooling along the line of progression, and also enhancing gait efficiency.

 These key features make the ASICS Gel Foundation 12 one of the top 10 best running shoes for wide feet and overpronation.

 You’ll run a marathon without a single blister, injury or pain with these updated running shoes for men from ASICS.

 - The toe box could be a bit roomier.

 See more pics

-The New Balance 860v8 has received lots of positive reviews from men, so it deservedly gets a position of the best running shoes for men with wide feet in our top-10.
+The New Balance 860v8 has received lots of positive reviews from men, so it deservedly gets a position of the best running shoes for men in our top-10.